palladius/gemini-news-crawler/webapp/docs/demo/DEMO.md

 # 4 Demos

-1. Embeddings and proximity query.
+1. [UI/console] Embeddings and proximity query.
-2. RAG
+2. [UI/console] RAG
-3. NewsRetriever from LangchainRB.
+3. [UI best] NewsRetriever from LangchainRB (and page reconstruction).
+Nicer on UI as you see the images of articles.
-4. [wow] Talk  Langchain assistant to retrieve latest news about X, tell you more about article Y and possibly save that article.
+4. [console best] Talk  Langchain assistant to retrieve latest news about X, tell you more about article Y and possibly save that article.
 And finally, a surprise.

 ## CLI + Rails Console